Not to mention it pretty much kills romance.

 Spouses can agree that they won’t have community property.
 The agreement can craft any kind of characterization of assets that the parties desire.

 There are rules about pre nuptial agreements, to guard against overreaching by either spouse.
-If you are relying on an agreement to protect you from a significant debt, it’s worth it to get legal help.
+If you are relying on an agreement to protect you from a significant debt of your spouse, it’s worth it to get legal help.
 From a lawyer, not a website, or a paralegal or a form book.

 If your financial stability in the future depends on your marital property arrangement, do it right.